-- 7. An equivalent quantity of employment land to that lost on the Business Park (8.1 ha.
-In June 2013) will be delivered in the northern part of the Cambourne West site rather than its current location.
-In order to be compatible with residential development this will primarily be in Use Class B1, although other suitable employment uses will be included to provide a mix of employment opportunities, including smaller units. - 8.
+- 6. Residential, primarily dwelling homes (Use Class C3), but could also include nursing and residential care homes.
+Housing densities to vary across the site with higher densities close to the village centre and bus routes and lower densities around the settlement boundary.
+The starting point for negotiations concerning the provision of affordable housing on this site will be Policy H/10. - 7.
+Land south of the Business Park access road will be developed primarily for residential uses, and will include provision of a segregated cycle and pedestrian path linking to Cambourne Village College along the southern boundary, enhancing the existing footpaths and bridleways.
+It will only come forward once replacement employment land in criterion 7 is secured; - 8.
+An equivalent quantity of employment land to that lost on the Business Park (8.1ha. in June 2013) will be delivered in the northern part of the Cambourne West site rather than its current location.
+In order to be compatible with residential development this will primarily be in Use Class B1, although other suitable employment uses will be included to provide a mix of employment opportunities, including smaller units. - 9.
 Small scale shops and other town centre uses to serve the needs of the village and adjoining Business Park.
-Provide for convenience shopping needs with a store of up to 500 m (gross floorspace) within a 600 metre walk of the great majority of homes.
-A retail assessment will be submitted with the first planning application to demonstrate that the quantity of town centre uses proposed will support the needs of the development whilst not having a significant adverse impact on the vitality and viability of other centres including Cambourne village centre. - 9.
-If necessary to expand the capacity of the school, to provide land to enable the expansion of Cambourne Village College. - 10.
+Provide for convenience shopping needs with a store of up to 500 m2 (gross floorspace) within a 600 metre walk of the great majority of homes.
+A retail assessment will be submitted with the first planning application to demonstrate that the quantity of town centre uses proposed will support the needs of the development whilst not having a significant adverse impact on the vitality and viability of other centres including Cambourne village centre.

+- 10. If necessary to expand the capacity of the school, to provide land to enable the expansion of Cambourne Village College. - 11.
 Community needs for other services and facilities being provided in accordance with policies and standards set out in Chapter 9 including Policy SC/4.